-Evolution Mining Limited ("Evolution" or the "Company") has implemented and is committed to the ASX Corporate Governance Council's ("Council") Third Edition Corporate Governance Principles and Recommendations, and to maintaining a high standard of corporate governance.
-Following the release on 31 March 2014 of the Third Edition of the Council's Corporate Governance Principles and Recommendations, the Company has implemented the Third Edition for the financial year ended 30 June 2015.
+Evolution Mining Limited (Evolution or the Company) has implemented and is committed to the ASX Corporate Governance Council's (Council) Third Edition Corporate Governance Principles and Recommendations for the financial year ended 30 June 2016 and to maintaining a high standard of corporate governance.
 Where the Company's corporate governance practices do not meet with all the practices recommended by the Council, or the Board does not consider it practicable or necessary to implement some principles due to the size and stage of development of its operations, the Board's reasoning for any departure is explained.